denzelrenner/LIFE4136-Group1-Rotation2/README.md

 3)Navigate to the 'Tree file' field and select the choose file option.
 Navigate through your files to locate the raxml file with the '.besttree' extension and upload it.

 ## Protein Structure Modelling
 Say what you tried

+Create a directory in your home directory (on your local machine) to host all the protein stuctures and any modelling related output by following the command below

+mkdir ~/g46214_modelling_output

-Create a folder in your home directory (on your local machine) to To obtain 3D strucutre models for our proteins we input the sequence .
+To obtain 3D strucutre models for our proteins we input the sequence .

 1)Follow the link to the alphafold collab website provided above